What If The Koi Pond Freezes In Winter?

 The following is the process whereby water in a frozen fish pond actually freezes:

 The air temperature drops below pond’s water freezing point (0C/32F).
 A thin film of ice forms over the surface of the koi fish pond.
 The term frozen fish ponds implies a solid lump of frozen fish pond.

 NOTE: Only in the very worst Siberian type winters and shallow ponds does a pond freeze solid.

 Frozen koi or gold fish ponds are generally referred to when the surface of the fish pond is frozen.
-This is the type of frozen fish pond we will discuss on this page… better described as a fish pond frozen over or a garden fish pond with a layer of ice.
+These are the type of frozen fish ponds we will discuss on this page… better described as a fish pond frozen over or a garden fish pond with a layer of ice.